zubair-irshad/CenterSnap/README.md

 ./runner.sh inference/inference_real.py @configs/net_config.txt --data_dir path_to_nocs_test_subset --checkpoint checkpoint_path_here
 ```

+You should see the **visualizations** saved in ```results/CenterSnap```.
+Change the --ouput_path in *config.txt to save them to a different folder

 4. Optional (Shape Auto-Encoder Pre-training)

-We provide pretrained model for shape auto-encoder pre-training to be used for data collection and inference.
+We provide pretrained model for shape auto-encoder to be used for data collection and inference.
 Although our codebase doesn't require separately training the shape auto-encoder, if you would like to do so, we provide additional scripts under **external/shape_pretraining**

-You should see the **visualizations** saved in ```results/CenterSnap```.
-Change the --ouput_path in *config.txt to save them to a different folder

 ## 📝 FAQ